Fan View by our Liverpool-mad experts.

 Trent Alexander-Arnold and Andy Robertson for Liverpool v Ipswich

-Trent Alexander-Arnold and Andy Robertson are narrow defending against Ipswich.
+Trent Alexander-Arnold and Andy Robertson are narrowly defending for Liverpool v Ipswich.
 Credit: Sky Sports

 The only opportunity for the Reds in the first half came from Alexander-Arnold joining the attack from right-back and firing his shot over the crossbar from the edge of the opposition box.